Healthy Body Composition Not Weight Loss

 - Wide range of bright, natural colors

-When your body feels satisfied and full from real foods, and fulfilled on an emotional level, it is less likely to have cravings for foods that your don’t feel well when you eat.
+When your body feels satisfied and full from real food and fulfilled on an emotional level, it is less likely to have cravings for foods that you don’t feel well when you eat.

 A manageable approach to food